 - Audience demographics

 Always bear in mind that people read technical documents to accomplish an actionable goal.
 Many of these individuals will skim a document to shorten the time it takes to understand something.
-There are a few strategies you can use to ensure that speed readers and skimmers still get the necessary information.
+There are a few technical writing tips you can use to ensure that speed readers and skimmers still get the necessary information.

 Use the inverted pyramid method, which involves putting the most important info at the beginning.
 This is also called front loading.
-You can also use bulleted lists to draw the reader’s attention to the most important points.
+Alternatively, you can use bulleted lists to draw the reader’s attention to the most important points.
 Use numbered lists for step-by-step processes.

 Depending on the company you’re writing for, you may be responsible for including some basic visuals in your documentation or for giving instructions to the illustration team.
-Avoid using visuals merely for the sake of increasing white space, but do use them whenever they would enhance the reader’s understanding.
+Avoid using visuals merely for the sake of increasing breaks in text but do use them whenever they would enhance the reader’s understanding.

 For example, if you’re writing a manual on assembling a model rocket for hobbyists, you’ll need diagrams that allow the user to identify the various components, with arrows pointing to where those components should be placed.

-Technical documents require heavy editing to cull unnecessary words, simplify sentences and enhance clarity.
+Technical documents require heavy editing to remove unnecessary words, simplify sentences and enhance clarity.
 But before you can dive into the editing process, you need to test your own instructions.
-Follow what you’ve told the readers to do and make sure everything makes sense.
+Follow what you’ve told the readers to do to confirm the desired outcome.
 Add additional clarifications as necessary.
+You may need to collaborate with subject matter experts, such as engineers, to ensure your documentation is accurate and the process is replicable.